 Conclusion

 Through BDD, you can ensure that quality is a team responsibility.
 The tools available in the market make it easier to include both technical and non-technical team members in this process.
-This is a great way to ensure that the perspectives of all stakeholders are considered when designing test cases for acceptance, functional and end-to-end testing.
+This is a great way to ensure that the perspectives of all stakeholders are considered when designing test cases for acceptance, functional, and end-to-end testing.